owenisas/VolunTier/readme.md

 ## Current Status

-- 🌐 **Web App**: Our platform is currently available as a web application, will complete and focus on mobile.
+- 🌐 **Web App**: Our platform is currently available as a web application, will complete and focus on mobile - applied for YC Summer25 Grant!
-- 📱 **Mobile App**: Coming soon!
+- 📱 **Mobile App**: Coming soon on US App Store, launch by end of May25!

 ## Contact Us